Who Can Apostille a Document in the USA: Key Entities Involved

 - Type of Document: Are you apostilling a birth certificate, marriage license, power of attorney, or academic records?

 - Destination: Is your document intended for a specific country?
-If so, ensure the service provider understands that country’s requirements.
+If so, be sure the service provider understands that country’s requirements.

 - Timeframe: How urgent is your need for the apostille?
 Do you require expedited service?